cakephp/docs/en/development/testing.rst

 expected content the test would fail, and we would know that our code is incorrect.

-By using test cases you can easily describe the relationship between a set of known inputs and their expected output.
-This helps you be more confident of the code you're writing as you can easily check that the code you wrote fulfills the expectations and assertions your tests make.
+By using test cases you can describe the relationship between a set of known inputs and their expected output.
+This helps you be more confident of the code you're writing as you can ensure that the code you wrote fulfills the expectations and assertions your tests make.
 Additionally because tests are code, they are easy to re-run whenever you make a change.
 This helps prevent the creation of new bugs.